Code-Institute-Submissions/iKelvvv-MS1/README.md

 ## Introduction

-This project is a history website based on Sir Alex Ferguson, many consider him to be the best football manager of all time.
+This is a history website based on Sir Alex Ferguson, many consider him to be the best football manager of all time.
+This website shows you why he is the one of if not the greatest football managers of all time.
+You will find many stats and facts about managerial.
-This website will tell you all about his managerial career with lots of facts!
-His legacy has shown that you don't always need the best players to be the best.

 ## UX

-This website is for people who don't know much about football and who would like to learn about the influence of managers within the game.
-There is no website that gives Sir Alex enough recognition that he deserves.
-I want to educate everyone  whether they are a football fan or not that this man's career has been game changing, not just for football but all sport.
+* User stories

+ * First Time Visitor Goals

+ a.
+As a First Time Visitor, I want to learn about the history of this person and understand why he was rated so highly.
+ b.
+As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
+ c.
+As a First Time Visitor, I want to look for statistics and facts to tell my why he's proven to be the greatest of all time.

+ * Returning Visitor Goals

+ a.
+As a Returning Visitor, I want to find information about Sir Alex Ferguson.
+ b.
+As a Returning Visitor, I want to find the best way to get in contact the organisation with any questions I may have.

+* Frequent User Goals

+a.
+As a Frequent User, I want to check to see if there are any newly added stats and facts.
+b.
+As a Frequent User, I want to check to see if another manager will be rated as highly.

 ## Wire-frames